 Carrie Chang, Chief Executive Officer

-- View our four detailed initial policy proposals here:
+View our initial policy proposals in detail here:

 MAR Policy Proposals

 Thank you to these partners in the Realtor® association community for their review and support of this apology.
 We look forward to continued collaboration as we work to create an equitable real estate industry for all people.

 We invite MAR broker offices and partner organizations to click below and indicate your support for this apology, and our ongoing work to close the homeownership gap in Minnesota.
 We will highlight your support on this page.